Kihumba/private-/Phase-C/Python for Web/Curriculum/2 - Token-Based Authentication/README.md

 **Skill Description**
 ----------
-Token based authentication is a process through which the Fellow can ensure that each request to a server is accompanied by a "token," and thus verified for authenticity before responding to the request.
+The Fellow will be able to use token-based authentication to ensure that each request to a server is accompanied by a "token," and thus verified for authenticity.

 **Output**